Contact Us Today (424) 372-3112

 Criminal Appeals Attorneys in California

-Many of those who have been convicted of a criminal offense in California may decide to file a criminal appeal.
-After all, sometimes judges make incorrect rulings, prosecutors may act in an unethical manner, or jurors may not have had all the facts necessary to return a fair verdict.
+For many Californians who have been convicted of a criminal offense, the prospect of a criminal appeal offers a glimmer of hope.
+After all, sometimes judges make incorrect rulings, prosecutors may act unethically, or jurors may not have had all the facts necessary to return a fair verdict.
+The appeal process can provide a second chance at justice.

 When any of these things occur, the law offers those convicted of a crime a second chance at justice.
 In a California appeal, a higher court is asked to review specific aspects of a case for legal error.
 Errors are made in a number of ways during a trial and are most often unintentional.
 They fall under the realm of: